 Multi-Attach¶

-sbsh supports multiple supervisors attaching to the same terminal concurrently.
+sbsh supports multiple clients attaching to the same terminal concurrently.
 This enables collaborative debugging, pair programming, and shared terminal sessions.

 How Multi-Attach Works¶

-Multiple supervisors can connect to the same terminal simultaneously:
+Multiple clients can connect to the same terminal simultaneously:

 Terminal (my-terminal)

-All supervisors see the same terminal output and can send input.
-Input from any supervisor is forwarded to the terminal.
+All clients see the same terminal output and can send input.
+Input from any client is forwarded to the terminal.

 Use Cases¶